 - Q: Do you have rental uniform?

 - A: Yes.
 However, rental uniforms are provided to only foreign students who are planning to attend for less than one year.

 - A: Parking spaces in front of the school are reserved for guests, deliveries, etc. Parents and those attending special events are asked to kindly use coin parking in the neighborhood.

 - Q: Do you have any club activities?

-- A: There are computer programming, violin, piano, Chinese language and tea ceremony classes offered after school, as well as one-on-one ESL and JaSL sessions to boost language skills.
+- A: There are computer programming, drama, violin, piano, Chinese language and tea ceremony classes offered after school, as well as one-on-one ESL and JaSL sessions to boost language skills.
 We also have dance, soccer and computer clubs to build confidence and curiosity.